 Damaged heart valves

-When the valves are damaged, your heart has to work harder to pump blood and, over time, the heart becomes enlarged (bigger) and stops working as well.
+When the valves are damaged, your heart must work harder to pump blood and, over time, the heart becomes enlarged (bigger) and stops working efficiently.
 When an enlarged heart stops working properly, we call this heart failure.
-Symptoms of heart failure include shortness of breath, tiredness and fluid retention.
+Symptoms of heart failure include shortness of breath, tiredness, and fluid retention.

 Enlarged aortic artery